-These are the required courses all middle school students in science each year.
+These required science courses for all middle school students.

 Course Title & Description Total Credit Science 6 1

 This inquiry- and lab-based course is designed to support modern science curriculum and teaching practices.
 It robustly meets NGSS learning standards associated with a sixth-grade integrated science course (NGSS Appendix K: Modified Conceptual Progression Model, p.
 19), focusing on basic physical science, Earth and space science, and ecosystems.
 Content topics include structure and properties of matter, forces and motion, the Earth and space, the history of the Earth, the interdependence of ecosystems, and weather and climate.